yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/single-sign-on-sso.md

 ---
 **Single sign-on (SSO)** allows users to access Yuno with a single set of credentials through a trusted Identity Provider (IdP).
 This simplifies user management, strengthens security, and enables teams to work more efficiently across platforms.

 Yuno supports SSO using the **SAML 2.0** (Security Assertion Markup Language) standard.
-This ensures compatibility with any identity provider that follows the protocol, such as Google and Okta.
+This ensures compatibility with identity providers that follow the protocol, such as Google and Okta.

 ## Benefits of SSO in Yuno